Read weekly markets analysis by Axel Botte, our Global Strategist.

 Thanksgiving week tends is usually uneventful amid low trading volumes.
 Yet financial markets have continued to ascend in the wake of US Tech rebound.
 Nasdaq gained 2.5% last week.
 In Europe, indices went up 1.8% thanks to a bounce in bank stocks and cyclical value linked to the commodity complex.
 Oil stocks benefit from the pickup in crude prices (Brent 48$).

 The US yield curve steepened on long-term maturities, but buybacks occurred late last week.
 The yield on 30y USTs dipped below 1.60%.
-In parallel, Bund yields fell back towards -0.60% whilst sovereign bond kept on narrowing.
+In parallel, Bund yields fell back towards -0.60% whilst sovereign bond spreads kept on narrowing.
 The yield on 10-year Portuguese bonds traded in negative territory.

-Credit in European IG space fell by 23bp in November.
+Credit spreads in European IG space fell by 23bp in November.
 High yield outperformance is massive (102 bp rally in November).
 In USD credit markets, performances are similar.
 The common denominator seems to be dollar weakness.
 The green back lost 0.5% last week.
 The euro appreciated to $1.196.

 Chart of the week